 Is an environmental science degree worth it?
 Many people now realize the complex relationship the planet and all its varied and interconnected systems have with the living creatures that call it home.
 For those who wonder if a degree in environmental science is worth it, the answer seems clearer now than it has ever been.
 The world seeks more people with an understanding of environmental science.
 The best environmental science programs prepare you for those careers.

 A bachelor’s in environmental science provides students with a general, interdisciplinary degree that encompasses a multitude of disciplines.
-All these disciplines will deal primarily with the study of the environment through the lens of natural sciences.
-Students will learn how to develop solutions to environmental problems, and how to use the degree to navigate further into the branches of environmental science.
+College majors that relate to environmental science will deal primarily with the study of the environment through the lens of natural sciences.
+The best environmental science schools help students learn how to develop solutions to environmental problems, and how to use the degree to navigate further into the branches of environmental science.

-The editors at Bachelor’s Degree Center want students to find the best programs for their needs and goals, so we feature only accredited colleges and universities with a sound reputation on the job market.
-From there, we rank programs according to tuition cost, student satisfaction, and graduate salary using data from IPEDS and Niche.
+The editors at Bachelor’s Degree Center want students to find the best schools for environmental science, so we feature only accredited colleges and universities with a sound reputation on the job market.
+From there, we rank environmental science majors colleges according to tuition cost, student satisfaction, and graduate salary using data from IPEDS and Niche.

 1. Stanford University

 Stanford University offers four of the best environmental science degrees at bachelor’s level in geological sciences, energy resources engineering, earth systems, geophysics.
 Stanford University offers degree candidates an opportunity to explore their field of study in the field, through research projects and data science skills.
 Featured classes for these degrees include busting energy myths, the global warming paradox, known your planet, frontiers of geophysical research, and intro earth systems, and the worst journey in the world, among others.

 Stanford University was chartered as a junior college in the 1890s.
 The campus in California covers more than 8,000 acres and serves more than 12,400 students.
 Stanford is recognized to be among the finest higher learning institutions in the world.